Fasting Bible Verses

 This is not an exhaustive listing for passages about the topics fasting and food.
 I encourage you to open your Bible and read and study the passages in their full context to understand their message completely.

-Genesis 3: Now the serpent was more crafty than any of the wild animals the Lord God had made.
-He said to the woman, “Did God really say, ‘You must not eat from any tree in the garden’?”
-6When the woman saw that the fruit of the tree was good for food and pleasing to the eye, and also desirable for gaining wisdom, she took some and ate it.
-She also gave some to her husband, who was with her, and he ate it.
+1 Now the serpent was more crafty than any other beast of the field that the LORD God had made.
+He said to the woman, “Did God actually say, ‘You shall not eat of any tree in the garden’?” … 6 So when the woman saw that the tree was good for food, and that it was a delight to the eyes, and that the tree was to be desired to make one wise, she took of its fruit and ate, and she also gave some to her husband who was with her, and he ate.

-18“Tell the people: ‘Consecrate yourselves in preparation for tomorrow, when you will eat meat.
-The Lord heard you when you wailed, “If only we had meat to eat!
-We were better off in Egypt!”
-Now the Lord will give you meat, and you will eat it.
-19You will not eat it for just one day, or two days, or five, ten or twenty days, 20but for a whole month—until it comes out of your nostrils and you loathe it—because you have rejected the Lord, who is among you, and have wailed before him, saying, “Why did we ever leave Egypt?”‘”
+18 And say to the people, ‘Consecrate yourselves for tomorrow, and you shall eat meat, for you have wept in the hearing of the LORD, saying, “Who will give us meat to eat?
+For it was better for us in Egypt.”
+Therefore the LORD will give you meat, and you shall eat.
+19 You shall not eat just one day, or two days, or five days, or ten days, or twenty days, 20 but a whole month, until it comes out at your nostrils and becomes loathsome to you, because you have rejected the LORD who is among you and have wept before him, saying, “Why did we come out of Egypt?”‘”

-18 For many, of whom I have often told you before and now say again even with tears, many live as enemies of the cross of Christ.
-19Their destiny is destruction, their god is their stomach, and their glory is in their shame.
-Their mind is on earthly things.
+18 For many, of whom I have often told you and now tell you even with tears, walk as enemies of the cross of Christ.
+19 Their end is destruction, their god is their belly, and they glory in their shame, with minds set on earthly things.

-29 Once when Jacob was cooking some stew, Esau came in from the open country, famished.
-30 He said to Jacob, “Quick, let me have some of that red stew!
-I’m famished!”
-(That is why he was also called Edom.)
-31Jacob replied, “First sell me your birthright.”
-32“Look, I am about to die,” Esau said.
-“What good is the birthright to me?”
-33 Jacob said, “Swear to me first.”
-So he swore an oath to him, selling his birthright to Jacob.
-34Then Jacob gave Esau some bread and some lentil stew.
-He ate and drank, and then got up and left.
-So Esau despised his birthright.
+29 Once when Jacob was cooking stew, Esau came in from the field, and he was exhausted.
+30 And Esau said to Jacob, “Let me eat some of that red stew, for I am exhausted!”
+(Therefore his name was called Edom.)
+31 Jacob said, “Sell me your birthright now.”
+32 Esau said, “I am about to die; of what use is a birthright to me?”
+33 Jacob said, “Swear to me now.”
+So he swore to him and sold his birthright to Jacob.
+34 Then Jacob gave Esau bread and lentil stew, and he ate and drank and rose and went his way.
+Thus Esau despised his birthright.

-Remembering our Need for Him who provides
+Remembering our Need for Him who Provides

-4 But he answered, “It is written: ‘Man does not live on bread alone, but on every word that comes from the mouth of God.'”
+4 But he answered, “It is written, “‘Man shall not live by bread alone, but by every word that comes from the mouth of God.'”